You must be an administrator to export data.

 Full JSON export

-Zendesk exports your data in "NDJSON" or Newline Delimited JSON.
-This format enables systems to stream in JSON objects one at a time, rather than read the entire file at once.
-This is helpful for extremely large export files (such as Zendesk exports), which may be too much for a traditional JSON viewer.
+Zendesk exports the data in "NDJSON" or Newline Delimited JSON format.
+This format enables systems to stream JSON objects one at a time rather than read the entire file at once.
+This is helpful for extremely large export files, which may be too much for traditional JSON readers.
+See the ndjson.org site for more information on NDJSON.

-To create a valid JSON file, you’d wrap the objects into an array as follows:
+You can create a valid JSON file by wrapping the objects into a "tickets" array as follows:

-- A JSON file that includes the tickets that exceeded the 1 MB limit and an
+- A JSON file that includes all the tickets you exported, including tickets that exceeded the 1 MB limit and were exported without comments

 CSV export

-With CSV export, if the amount of data being exported from a ticket is more than 1 MB, the ticket doesn’t export.
-It isn’t included in the resulting CSV file.
-However, typically, this never happens since CSV exports do not include ticket comments, which are usually the largest data component in a ticket.
+If a single ticket has more than 1 MB of data, the ticket is excluded from the report.
+However, this rarely happens because CSV exports don't include ticket comments, which are usually the largest data component in a ticket.

-The ticket data in the CSV export includes the data shown in the following table.
-Multi-line text and multi-select fields, as well as custom date fields, are excluded from CSV exports, but can be included on full JSON and XML exports.
+The ticket data in the report includes the data shown in the following table.
+Multi-line text and multi-select fields, as well as custom date fields, are excluded from CSV reports but can be included in JSON and XML reports.

 Data | Description |